Green Burial: An affordable and environmentally-friendly alternative death care option

 Suppose you have decided on a natural burial for a family member in the 40 states where you do not legally have to use the services of a funeral director.
 In that case, you can conduct a family-led funeral and transfer the deceased to the natural burial ground for interment.

-Most funeral homes can assist you with a green burial option if this is what you choose.
-Several funeral companies are specialized in offering natural burial options.
+Most funeral homes can assist you with a green burial if you choose it.
+Several funeral companies specialize in offering natural burial options.

 How do I choose a receptacle for a natural burial?

 You need to choose a biodegradable container.
-This can range from a plain wooden coffin, reinforced cardboard container, or wicker basket to a simple muslin shroud.
+This can range from a plain wooden coffin, a reinforced cardboard container, a wicker basket, or a simple muslin shroud.
 It is all about what is right for your loved one and family.

 A wooden coffin will likely cost more but is easier to transport safely.
-Reinforced cardboard containers can be purchased at a low cost and can be hand-decorated with messages by family and friends before being interred at a burial site.
+Reinforced cardboard containers can be purchased cheaply and hand-decorated with messages by family and friends before being interred at a burial site.

-Shrouds offer very limited support for transferring the deceased to a cemetery but have the most minimal resistance as a biodegradable barrier.
+Shrouds offer very limited support for transporting the deceased to a cemetery but provide minimal resistance as a biodegradable barrier.

 What kind of memorial marker can be erected in a green burial cemetery?